Lindsay Fernández-Rhodes, PhD

 - 2003-2007 BS in Biology, College of Arts & Sciences, University of North Carolina at Chapel Hill

-Hridya Rao, is an international student at PSU who did her engineering in Biotechnology from VIT, India and procured her masters in Bioethics from Wake Forest University, NC.
-She finished her Masters’ thesis by recommending ethical guidelines on research using new and advanced synthetic embryos.
-She plans to take her research further and make a bigger impact by combining her knowledge of genetics and ethics to target various diseases in minority populations.
+Hridya Rao, is an international student at PSU who did her engineering in Biotechnology from VIT, India and completed her masters in Bioethics at Wake Forest University, NC.
+As a dual-title Biobehavioral and Clinical and Translational Science doctoral candidate, she is combining her knowledge of genetics and epidemiology to study reproductive diseases (e.g. Polycystic Ovarian Syndrome) and to advance precision medicine initiatives.
+During academic year 2021-2022, she was a Translational Research (TL1) scholar with the PSU Clinical and Translational Science Institute.
 She can be contacted at email@example.com.

 Emily graduated in August 2019 as a Biobehavioral Health Honors Student.
 Her thesis was on the environmental, social, genetic, and behavioral factors leading to the Hispanic-Latina birth paradox.
 This project helped her to realize an interest at taking a holistic view of health-related topics, which will help her in reaching her goal to become a pediatric occupational therapist.

 Cristin McArdle (email@example.com) was a postdoctoral scholar with Epi-GaPS from 2020-2022.
 During this time she conducted bio-socially integrated studies of maternal and child health, with a particular focus on Hispanic/Latino parents and children.
 She is leaving to join the 2022 class of the Epidemic Intelligence Service and work at the Centers for Disease Control and Prevention.